 The intended outcomes and objectives of the STP are:

-The STP commenced in 2010 and is delivered through 13 specialist medical colleges under Standard Grant Agreements held with the Australian Government Department of Health.
+The STP commenced in 2010 and is delivered through 13 specialist medical colleges under Standard Grant Agreements held with the Australian Government Department of Health and Aged Care.
 There are now around 950 training places funded through the Program across all colleges.

-RANZCR receives a set allocation of funding for posts from the Department of Health and currently has more than 40 posts implemented across Australia in clinical radiology and radiation oncology.
+RANZCR receives a set allocation of funding for posts from the Department of Health and Aged Care and currently has 50 posts implemented across Australia in clinical radiology and radiation oncology.
 Salary contribution is available for all participating sites under the Specialist Training Placements and Support (STPS) funding stream.
 Sites located in regional and private settings can also apply to the College for additional support loadings.

-Training posts are allocated through a New Post Process, which is administered by the Department of Health in conjunction with each state jurisdiction and colleges.
+Training posts are allocated through a Reserve List Process, which is administered by the Department of Health and Aged Care in conjunction with each state jurisdiction and colleges.
 Successful sites remain on the respective colleges’ reserve lists until posts can be formally implemented.
 RANZCR posts must have network support to be accredited for training and vacant positions available under the Grant Agreement to progress.

 Further to establishing specialist training posts, the Program also provides funding for a range of support activities, including developing system-wide education and infrastructure projects to enhance training opportunities for eligible trainees.